Back to main site

 Defamation in the courts

 In recent years, many countries around the world have taken steps to decriminalise defamation in line with human rights standards.
-The UN Human Rights Council (UNHRC) General Comment No. 34 provides that: “States Parties should consider the decriminalisation of defamation and, in any case, the application of the criminal law should only be countenanced in the most serious of cases and imprisonment is never an appropriate penalty.”(15) Principle 22 of the Declaration of Principles on Freedom of Expression and Access to Information in Africa calls on States to amend criminal laws on defamation and libel in favour of civil sanctions, and that the imposition of custodial sentences for defamation is a violation of the right to freedom of expression.
+General Comment 34 provides that: “States Parties should consider the decriminalisation of defamation and, in any case, the application of the criminal law should only be countenanced in the most serious of cases and imprisonment is never an appropriate penalty”.(49) Principle 22 of the African Declaration calls on states to amend criminal laws on defamation and libel in favour of civil sanctions, and that the imposition of custodial sentences for defamation is a violation of the right to freedom of expression.

-Several recent judgments across Africa demonstrate this trend, including the 2013 matter of Konaté v Burkina Faso in the African Court on Human and Peoples’ Rights, Misa-Zimbabwe et al v Minister of Justice et al in the Zimbabwe Constitutional Court, Peta v Minister of Law, Constitutional Affairs and Human Rights in the Constitutional Court of Lesotho, and the 2018 case of Federation of African Journalists and Others v The Gambia in the ECOWAS Court.
-Most recently, the ACHPR ruled that Rwanda’s criminal defamation laws violated freedom of expression and impeded development in democracies.
+Over the last decade, various judgments across Africa have addressed defamation, including the Konaté v.
+Burkina Faso in the African Court on Human and Peoples’ Rights, Misa-Zimbabwe et al v.
+Minister of Justice et al in the Zimbabwe Constitutional Court, Peta v.
+Minister of Law, Constitutional Affairs and Human Rights in the Constitutional Court of Lesotho, and the 2018 case of Federation of African Journalists and Others v.
+The Gambia in the ECOWAS Court.
+In 2020, the ACHPR ruled that Rwanda’s criminal defamation laws violated freedom of expression and impeded development in democracies.
 It noted that such laws “constitute a serious interference with freedom of expression, impeding the public’s right to access information, and the role of the media as a watchdog, preventing journalists and media practitioners from practising their profession in good faith, without fear of censorship”.

 More Resources on False News and Misinformation